 - Stay moisturized.
 Both your skin and scalp need adequate moisture to stay healthy.
 Even if your skin overproduces oil, cleansing and moisturizing regularly helps keep your skin balanced.
 Dry skin is more vulnerable to damage, so skipping this step may mean worse outbreaks next time around.

 - Use proper sun protection.
-Sun is a potential irritant for sensitive skin.
+Sun is a potential irritant for sensitive skin, which is why sunscreen lotion is so important.
 Staying in the shade can help avoid sunburn, which can complicate your condition.
 You may try to avoid excess sweating, which can make rashes worse.

 Managing Seborrheic Dermatitis Symptoms

-While seborrheic dermatitis can be a hassle, there are proven ways to treat it.
-From topical products for your face to dandruff shampoos for your scalp, the right products can alleviate many of the symptoms of seborrheic dermatitis.
-Jupiter's dandruff products are formulated with Zinc Pyrithione to relieve flaking, itching, and redness, and its beautiful hair and scalp care products will leave your hair and scalp looking its best.
+While seborrheic dermatitis of the scalp can be a hassle, there are proven ways to treat this skin disorder.
+From topical products for your face to dandruff shampoos for your scalp, the right products can alleviate many of the side effects of seborrheic dermatitis throughout any affected areas.
+Jupiter's dandruff products are formulated with Zinc Pyrithione to relieve flaking, itching, and redness, and our clean shampoo, hair, and scalp care products will leave your hair and scalp looking its best.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.